MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ### -BlockAccessScope
 The BlockAccessScope parameter specifies the scope of the block access action.
 Valid values are:

-- All: Block access to everyone except the owner and the last modifier.
+- All: Blocks access to everyone except the owner and the last modifier.
-- PerUser: Block access to external users.
+- PerUser: Blocks access to external users.
-- PerAnonymousUser: Block access to people through the "Anyone with the link" option in SharePoint and OneDrive.
+- PerAnonymousUser: Blocks access to people through the "Anyone with the link" option in SharePoint and OneDrive.

 ```yaml
 Type: BlockAccessScope